How to recognize the Frisians by name?

 This is one of the simplest things there is once you got the hang of it.
 ‘A child can do the laundry,’ as they say in Dutch.
-But understanding it, is essential if you want to achieve a seamless flow hiking-experience during the Frisia Coast Trail.
-Once you get it, a Westerlauwers Frisian (also Mid-Frisian) -or a Dutchy with Frisian roots for that matter- is easily recognizable by both her or his first and last name.
+But understanding it, is essential if you want to avoid mistakes when naming your newborn and to achieve a seamless flow hiking-experience during the Frisia Coast Trail.
+Once you understand it, a Frisian -or a Dutchman with Frisian roots for that matter- is easily recognizable by both her or his first name and last name.

-Below we shall explain convincingly that Sake Saakstra from the hamlet of Saaksum is a very acceptable name in the northern coastal area of the Netherlands and -to a lesser extend- Ostfriesland (also East Frisia) in the north-west of Germany, and that it isn't something to make fun of.
+Below we shall explain convincingly that Sake Saakstra from the hamlet of Saaksum is a very acceptable name in the northern coastal area of the Netherlands and -to a lesser extend- Ostfriesland (also East Frisia) in the northwest of Germany, and that it is not something to make fun of.

-Don't shout it from the rooftop but it also applies to the people from province Groningen (more exactly, the region Ommelanden without the city of Groningen) east of the River Lauwers in the Netherlands.
+Do not shout it from the rooftop but it also applies to the people from the province Groningen in the Netherlands.

 Firstly, the first names

 The variations are truly endless.
-And they are unpronounceable as well.
+They are unpronounceable as well.
 Yes, the Frisian name-giving culture is actually very rich.
 You only need to think of the famous fashion model Doutzen Kroes (sounds like cow with the c replaced by d; dow-chún).
 Her name is the feminine version of Douwe (sounds like dow-wúh) which means dove.
-But also think of bizarre names like Djûke (sounds like ju-kúh).
+Also think of bizarre names like Djûke (sounds like ju-kúh).
 Say it quickly four times in a row and you think an express train is rushing by.
-Or Tsjitske (sounds like t-shit-skúh).
+Or Jitske (sounds like yit-skúh) or even worse Tsjitske (sounds like t-shit-skúh).
 Do not say it too loudly outside province Friesland, please.
-And Jitske (sounds like yeat-skúh).
 Or Sjoukje.
 Do not even bother to pronounce it.

-The extension -ke normally indicates it's a feminine name.
+The extension -ke normally indicates it is a feminine name.
 Not to enrage feminists but -ke means little or small.
 This way you can bend nearly every masculine name into a feminine name and vice versa.
 For example.
 The author's first name is Hans.
-He's actually named after his grandmother Hanske, thus little-Hans.
+He is actually named after his grandmother Hanske, thus little-Hans.
 For the name Hans the author has always been his parents extremely grateful.
-Besides its horrendous beauty, he's especially thankful for not having been named after his grandfather.
-Author's younger brother has and the poor man has to spell each syllabus of his name to non-Frisians each and every day of his life.
+Besides its horrendous beauty, he is especially thankful for not having been named after his grandfather.
+Author's younger brother has, and the poor man has to spell each syllabus of his name to non-Frisians each and every day of his life.

-But the ke-rule isn't always applicable.
+But the ke-rule is not always applicable.
 Take for example the Frisian name of the well-known international Dutch actress Famke Janssen.
-If you leave -ke out you haven't created with Fam a valid masculine first name.
+If you leave -ke out you have not created with Fam a valid masculine first name.
 Quite the contrary.
 Famke means girl in Mid-Frisian language and fa[a]m is Mid-Frisian for an unmarried young woman.
 Another example is the feminine name Nynke (sounds like neen-kúh).
 Like Faam you will regret to have named your new-born son Nyn too.

-Unless you have the same lazy strategy for raising your son as Johnny Cash explained in his song 'A boy named Sue' it's better to name your son Popke.
-This time despite the -ke in it it's a proper and cool masculine first name.
+Unless you have the same lazy strategy for raising your son as Johnny Cash explained in his song 'A boy named Sue' it is wiser to name your son Popke.
+This time, despite the -ke in it, it is a proper and cool masculine first name.
 A poppe means infant in Mid-Frisian.
 Therefore, strictly speaking, Popke means little-infant.
-Still cool and masculine.
+Still regarded cool and masculine.
 Or, alternatively, name your son Fokke (sounds like fuck-kúh).
-Again despite the -ke it's a masculine name again.
+Again despite the -ke, it is a masculine name again.
 The feminine name of Fokke is Fokje (sounds like fuck-yúh).
 When you think a Frisian is angry with you, it might be he is just greeting his wife Fokje somewhere behind you.
 Are you still with us?
-By the way, the trick that can be done with -ke at the end may also be done with -tsje at the end and sounds like chúh in church.
+By the way, the trick that can be done with -ke at the end of a name may also be done with -tsje, and sounds like chúh in church.

-Anyway, the simple advice would be to consult a native of the north first before giving your newborn a name if you're get creative with Frisian first names.
+Anyway, the simple advice would be to consult a native of the north first before giving your newborn a name if you are getting creative with Frisian first names.